Human rights in Russia: Elections

 Russia held elections on 4 December 2011.
 European Parliament called for new free and fair elections and an immediate and full investigation of all reports of fraud.
 According to MEPs Russia did not meet election standards as defined by the Organization for Security and Co-operation in Europe (OSCE).
 The preliminary findings of the OSCE Office for Democratic Institutions and Human Rights (ODIHR) report on procedural violations, lack of media impartiality, harassment of independent monitors and lack of separation between party and state.

 Persecution of scientists

 There were several cases where the FSB accused scientists of allegedly revealing state secrets to foreign nationals, while the defendants and their colleagues claimed that the information or technology was based on already published and declassified sources.
-Even though the cases often garnered public reaction, the cases themselves were in most cases held in closed chambers, with no press coverage or public oversight.
+Although the cases often garnered public reaction, the cases themselves were in most cases held in closed chambers, with no press coverage or public oversight.